Referring for CAR T-Cell Therapy

 - Patients may receive lymphodepleting chemotherapy in the days prior to their CAR T-cell infusion, to make room in their immune system for the CAR T cells to expand and proliferate.

 - Most patients are hospitalized for one to three weeks to monitor for side effects.
+Some patients may receive their CAR T cells in the outpatient clinic and be monitored for 14 days in the outpatient setting.

 - Potential serious side effects may include fevers, chills, low blood pressure, difficulty breathing, confusion, difficulty speaking or understanding language, or stupor.
 Our teams are specially trained to address these side effects, though patients